• Skip to primary navigation

 • Top burgers with a dollop.

-• Stir into mashed potatoes.
+• Stir it into mashed potatoes.

 • Mix with mayo, yogurt, or sour cream to create a simple dressing for potato salad.